Jade Barbosa: 2009–12

 Barbosa had a serious injury after the Olympics and was unable to compete for some months.
-In 2009, she competed at Nationals and placed 1st on floor, beating Ethiene Franco and Priscila Cobello.
+In 2009, she competed at Nationals and placed first on floor exercise, beating Ethiene Franco and Priscila Cobello.

-Her first major international competition after the Olympics was the 2010 World Championships, where she placed 15th in the all-around and third in the vault final, behind Alicia Sacramone and Aliya Mustafina.
-The following year, she placed fourth on vault at the 2011 World Championships after twisting her ankle on her second vault.
+Her first major international competition after the Olympics was the 2010 World Championships, where she placed fifteenth in the all-around and third in the vault final, behind Alicia Sacramone and Aliya Mustafina.
+The following year she placed fourth on vault at the 2011 World Championships after twisting her ankle on her second vault.
 Brazil placed 14th in the team competition, which was not enough to qualify a full team to the 2012 Olympics.

 At the 2012 Olympic Test Event, however, Brazil had a second opportunity to qualify to the Olympics, and was successful.
 Barbosa also won an individual gold medal on vault at the Test Event.
 She was not selected for the 2012 Summer Olympics because of a contract dispute with the Brazilian federation.
 Barbosa struggled with injuries and returned to gymnastics in June 2015 after undergoing surgery on her right knee.

 2016

 Barbosa qualified for the 2016 Summer Olympics through the test event held in April.
 She contributed an overall score of 55.823 toward the Brazil team's first-place finish.

 In qualifications on 7 August, Barbosa finished in 23rd place with an overall score of 56.499, behind teammates Rebeca Andrade and Flávia Saraiva.
 In the team final on 9 August, she contributed scores of 14.933 on vault, 14.391 on uneven bars, 13.033 on balance beam and 14.266 on floor toward the team's eighth-place finish.

 Barbosa was substituted in for teammate Flávia Saraiva by the Brazilian federation for the all-around final on 11 August, reportedly so that Saraiva could concentrate on preparing for the balance beam final.
 Barbosa scored 13.700 on balance beam, but she suffered an injury while performing her floor routine and had to withdraw.
-As a result, she Did Not Finish.
+As a result, she did not finish.